jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### LP 5 Application of benchmark dividend rules and imputation credit ratio
 Applying benchmark dividend rules
-(1) The benchmark dividend rules in sections OB 61 and OC 28 (which relate to the allocation of imputation and FDP credits) and sections GB 35 and GB 36 (which relate to imputation arrangements to obtain a tax advantage) apply as if the company had never paid the supplementary dividend.
+(1) The benchmark dividend rules in section OB 61 (ICA benchmark dividend rules) and sections GB 35 and GB 36 (which relate to imputation arrangements to obtain a tax advantage) apply as if the company had never paid the supplementary dividend.
 Increase in imputation credit
 (2) The maximum permitted ratio referred to in section OB 60(5) (Imputation credits attached to dividends) and sections GB 35 and GB 36 apply to a dividend as if the imputation credit attached to the dividend were increased by an amount equal to the related supplementary dividend.
 Relationship with section OZ 12